 Technical Documentation (PDF)

 The below table provides links to the TUS questionnaires, datasets, documentation, tables, and results documents for individual survey waves, as available.
 For additional detailed information about the surveys and datasets, refer to the Current Population Survey technical documentation on the U.S. Census Bureau's website.
-For CPS and other supplement files, refer to the CPS FTP site.
+For CPS and other supplement files, including replicate weight files (2010-2018), refer to the CPS FTP site; the CPS questionnaire can be found on the CPS Questionnaires page.

 *Files were coded for use in SAS software.